rabbitmq/rabbitmq-tutorials/python/tutorial-three.md

 There are a few exchange types available: `direct`, `topic`, `headers` and `fanout`.
 We'll focus on the last one - the fanout.
-Let's create an exchange of that type, and name it `logs`:
+Let's create an exchange of that type, and call it `logs`:

 <div><pre><code class='python'>channel.exchange_declare(exchange='logs',
                          type='fanout')</code></pre></div>